wp-plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.4.7 =
+* New images are now added to the default category (if a default category exists).
+I most cases the default category is "Uncategorized".(http://wordpress.org/support/topic/new-images-arent-automatically-in-uncategorized)

 = 1.4.6 =
 * fixed bug where in some rare cases the filter by category didn't work